Cry Pretty: Accolades

-At the 2019 Billboard Music Awards, the album received a nomination for Top Country Album.
-At the 53rd Annual Country Music Association Awards, the album received a nomination for Country Music Association Award for Album of the Year.
-At the 47th Annual American Music Awards the album won the award for Favorite Country Album, making Underwood the only artist to receive that award for every album they have released.
+At the 2019 Billboard Music Awards, Cry Pretty received a nomination for Top Country Album and for Country Music Association Award for Album of the Year at the 53rd Annual Country Music Association Awards.
+The album won the award for Favorite Country Album at the 47th Annual American Music Awards, making Underwood the only artist to receive that award for every album they have released.

 Commercial performance

 In the United States, Cry Pretty debuted on top of the Billboard 200 with 266,000 album-equivalent units, including 251,000 pure album sales, giving Underwood her fourth number-one album, and making her the first woman to have four number-one country albums on the chart.
 It is the largest sales week for a country album since Luke Bryan's Kill the Lights in 2015, and the biggest sales week for a female artist in 2018.
 It also debuted atop the Top Country Albums chart, becoming her seventh consecutive number one album on that chart.
 The debut of Cry Pretty at number one on the Billboard 200 prompted Underwood to rise from number sixty-one to the top of Billboard Artist 100.
 It made her the first female country artist to top that chart.
 It was the seventh best-selling album of 2018 in the United States, with 401,000 copies sold that year.
 It has sold 534,000 physical copies and a total of 870,000 copies including streaming in the United States as of January 2020.
 Cry Pretty was certified Gold by the RIAA on October 23, 2018, and Platinum on February 12, 2020.

 The album also debuted at number one on the Canadian Albums Chart with 28,000 album-equivalent units, giving Underwood her third number-one album in the country.
 Cry Pretty opened at number four on the Australian ARIA Albums Chart, becoming her third top five album there, while also debuting at number one on the country component chart.
-It also debuted at number 12 in Scotland and number sixteen on the UK Albums Chart—becoming her third top twenty album in the region.
+It also debuted at number 12 in Scotland and number sixteen on the UK Albums Chart.